What do you think?February 3, 2013

 I think that knowing death is coming is liberating.
 What will people do when I say something they don’t like?
 KILL me?

 Oh, and those things I think about men, from above?
 I think them about women, too.
 And about myself, most Tuesdays.
 We all have a long way to go.
-Follow me, I am going.
+Follow me if you will, I am going.